The one in which the Church is persecuted, the office of Primus is created and the Bishops quarrel among themselves

 A Moment in the Century : The Battle of Culloden and its priests

 Photo: Culloden Moor - the last battle of the Jacobite Risings was fought here on April 16th 1746

 The Jacobite Risings were pivotal points in the story of the Scottish Episcopal Church.
 From the early victory of the Jacobite army at Killicrankie to the defeat fifty-seven years later at Culloden the fortunes of the Church were caught up with the cause of the Stuart kings.

-The Episcopal Church as an entity took no part in the Jacobite Risings but that was far from the real story.
-Apart from the Roman Catholics involved, the majority of those seeking to restore the Stuarts to the throne were Episcopalian.
+The Episcopal Church as an entity took no part in the Jacobite Risings but that was far from the real story as the majority of those seeking to restore the Stuarts to the throne were Episcopalian.

 In 1689 the Jacobite force at Killiecrankie, led by John Graham of Claverhouse, Bonnie Dundee, charged with the battle cry King James and the Church of Scotland - by which was meant the Old Church of Scotland, the Episcopal Church.

 The Scots in the Jacobite army in the 1715 Rising, apart from a small Roman Catholic contingent, were almost entirely Episcopalian, while some seventy per cent of Scots who joined Bonnie Prince Charlie in 1745 are thought to have been Episcopalians.

 When William and Mary replaced King James VII and II in 1689, and Presbyterianism became the established church in Scotland in June 1690, many Episcopalian priests simply stayed on in their parish churches and continued to minister as if nothing had happened.
 Certainly that was the situation throughout most of Aberdeenshire and the Highlands, but one particular parish in the west has its own story.